 After watching exciting underwater scenes in movies or on TV, or when browsing underwater videos for hours on YouTube (no?
 Just me then?), you may end up wanting to try scuba out for yourself.
-Or maybe you’ve been snorkeling, and noticed that there is some pretty interesting stuff deeper than you can reach.
-If so, you may wonder if you can just grab your mask and fins, rent a tank and go.
 Do you really need all that training to get licensed to dive?

 Yes, you do need certification and a license to dive.
 It is not technically illegal to scuba dive without one.
 But the skills taught in scuba courses are used on every single dive to keep you safe.
 This is why dive shops will not rent equipment or fill tanks for non-certified divers.

 It would be reckless to scuba dive without training and certification.
 Technically, you could research everything online, practice in a pool, and get prepared to try scuba gear by yourself without ever having to pay for or attend a class.
 But virtual learning can only get you so far.
 On-site training with a professional instructor who is trained to make sure that you know everything necessary for safe diving is still an essential step, as shown in this short PADI video.